jhonatantm9/final-task-fundamentals-wdio/README.md

 # Final Task - Automated testing in JavaScript with WebdriverIO

-This is my implemented solution/project for the final task for the course "[Foundamentals] Automated Testing in JavaScript".
+This is my implemented solution/project for the final task for the course "[Fundamentals] Automated Testing in JavaScript".
 The project corresponds to an automated test suite using different tools like WebdriverIO, CucumberJS and Allure.

-During this course we learnt many concepts of Automated testing, including different kind of test that can be automated, tools used nowadays form automation testing, and then focusing more in UI testing, we dove into WebdriverIO framework and Cucumber as our main tools for testing automation.
+During this course we learnt many concepts of Automated testing, including different kinds of test that can be automated, tools used nowadays for automation testing, and then focusing more on UI testing.
+We dove into WebdriverIO framework and Cucumber as our main tools for testing automation.

 ## 🌍 Languages | Idiomas